Aliases for HTATSF1 Gene

 GeneCards Summary for HTATSF1 Gene

 HTATSF1 (HIV-1 Tat Specific Factor 1) is a Protein Coding gene.
-Diseases associated with HTATSF1 include Hiv-1.
-GO annotations related to this gene include nucleic acid binding and nucleotide binding.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and nucleotide binding.

 UniProtKB/Swiss-Prot for HTATSF1 Gene